How To Get Bad Credit Mortgages in the UK: A Complete Guide

 They understand that everyone’s situation is unique and that adverse events, such as missed payments, late payments, CCJs, IVAs, debt relief orders, bankruptcy, or simply having a low credit score, shouldn’t shut the door on homeownership.

-Mortgage Options for Over 50s with Bad Credit
+Mortgage Options for Over 50s With Bad Credit

 Borrowers over 50 might be met with resistance from some lenders, particularly if they also have bad credit.